Strange Bird grape varieties

 - Our Saperavi Strange Bird™ won GOLD at the 2018 International Saperavi Prize and at 2017 Australian Alternative Varieties wine competitions.

-- Ballandean Estate owner Angelo Puglisi planted his first Strange Bird™ variety viognier over 20 years ago.
+- Ballandean Estate owner Angelo Puglisi planted his first Strange Bird™ variety Malbec in 1984.

-- In early 2019, we will be launching Queensland’s 27th Strange Bird™, the first Ballandean Estate Malvasia vintage.
+- In early 2019, launched Queensland’s 27th Strange Bird™, the first Ballandean Estate Malvasia vintage.

 What is a Strange Bird™?